International Relations Major Jobs

 12. International Reporter

 Technically, there is no required degree to become a reporter, but you will have a hard time finding a job without one.
 Skilled reporters are master storytellers with strong writing and grammar skills.
 To learn the essential skills, most aspiring reporters study journalism in college.
-However, a degree in international relations can equip people with the knowledge they need to write in-depth, accurate articles on foreign affairs.
+However, a degree in international relations can equip people with the knowledge they need to write in-depth, accurate articles on international affairs.

 Median annual wage: $40,910